MrzvUz/quickfix/README.md

-# Set up required environment to install Python QuickFix Library and develop your own custom QuickFix Python Library.
+# Required environment set up:

-I am going to be using Linux CentOS 7 for this demo.
+To install Python QuickFix Library or develop custom QuickFix Library we need to set up an environment and install required all dependencies.
+I will be using Linux CentOS 7 for this demo.

     a.
 Install Python.